palozinski/AppContainerKit/README.md

 # Featuers

-Create class in my Example with `Swinject` it is `WindowController` Class have to extend `AKPWindowController` there is important function.
+Create class that inherit from `AKPWindowController`

 Implement protocol `ACKDelegate` with criteria for presenting primary container:
 - `func shouldPresentPrimaryViewController() -> Bool`

-Implement protocol `ACKUIDelegate` where you provide for App Container your view controllers:
+Implement protocol `ACKUIDelegate` where you provide your your view controllers for App Container:
-- `func launchScreenViewController() -> UIViewController?` - allows for keep your brand during the transitions
+- `func launchScreenViewController() -> UIViewController?` - allows to keep your brand during the transitions
 - `func primaryViewController() -> UIViewController?` - returns view controller for primary container
 - `func secondaryViewController() -> UIViewController?` - returns view controller for secondary container